ZackarySantana/Velocity/README.md

 # Velocity

 Welcome to your own CI/CD system!
-This is suppose to be a basic example in which you can run a series of tests defined in [velocity.yml](velocity.yml) either locally or pushed to a database to be ran on an agent.
+This is suppose to be a basic example in which you can run a series of tests defined in [velocity.yml](velocity.yml) which are either locally ran or pushed to a database to be ran on an agent.
 The main components of this system are:

 -   [CLI](internal/operations/operations.go): User-facing tool that talks to the API